-The COVID-19 pandemic has meant that most Anglican ordinands who would have expected to be ordained to their title posts (curacies) this summer have seen their ordinations delayed until later in the year.
+The COVID-19 pandemic has meant that most Anglican ordinands who would have expected to be ordained this summer to their curacy title posts (or deacon-internships in the Church of Ireland) have seen their ordinations delayed until later in the year.

-Under our existing grants policy, ordinands would not normally be eligible for emergency grants, which are only available from curacy onwards.
+Under our existing grants policy, ordinands would not normally be eligible for emergency grants, which are only available post-ordination.
 The Church Times Train-a-Priest (TAP) Fund is often used for such situations.

 However, given the exceptional circumstances, we have made a temporary change to our grants policy to support ordinands through this difficult time.
 This policy will be reviewed at the end of July 2020 in the light of the support provided by dioceses towards their ordinands.

-Any Anglican ordinand in the UK or Ireland who has been notified of his or her title post but whose ordination has been delayed can now apply for one emergency grant of up to £500.
+Any Anglican ordinand in the UK or Ireland who has been notified of his or her title post (or deacon-internship in the Church of Ireland) but whose ordination has been delayed can now apply for one emergency grant of up to £500.
 This is available to ordinands preparing for both stipendiary and self-supporting ministry.

 In the past we have supported newly-ordained curates with a transitional grant of up to £500 as they wait for their first stipend; this is now available to ordinands who are waiting for their first stipend in the temporary role of Licensed Lay Minister (LLM).